Singapore at the 2023 SEA Games: Cycling

 Singapore entered ten cyclists, Calvin Sim, Tong Khoon Fung, Darren Lim, Riyadh Hakim, Yeo Boon Kiak, Arfan Faisal, Chelsie Tan, Luo Yiwei, Elizabeth Liau and Faye Foo in the Games.

 Finswimming

-Singapore entered a women team comprising Bernice Ting, Jamie Ang, Vanessa Ong and Jovita Ho for the 4x200m surface relay finswimming event.
+Singapore entered a women's team comprising Bernice Ting, Jamie Ang, Vanessa Ong and Jovita Ho for the 4x200m surface relay finswimming event.

 Incident

-On 1 July 2024, a committee of inquiry was formed by the SNOC and Sport Singapore (SportSG) to investigate allegations that Singapore Underwater Federation (SUF) had falsified results for the women's 4x200m surface relay finswimming event during the selection process for the SEA Games.
-Investigations finished in February 2025 and the committee revealed that the results were falsified.
-As SUF was already suspended due to a suspension by World Underwater Federation, the international organisation for underwater activities, SportSG suspended support for the administrators, athletes and the National Registry of Coaches membership of the coaches who were involved.
-A police report was lodged on 18 March while SNOC and SportSG revealed the incident on 19 March.
+On 1 July 2024, the SNOC and Sport Singapore (SportSG) formed a committee of inquiry to investigate allegations that the Singapore Underwater Federation (SUF) had falsified results during the selection process for the women's 4×200 m surface relay finswimming event at the 2023 SEA Games.
+The investigation, completed in February 2025, found that the results had been falsified.
+As SUF was already suspended by the World Underwater Federation, SportSG subsequently suspended support for the involved administrators and athletes, as well as the National Registry of Coaches memberships of the coaches involved.
+A police report was lodged on 18 March 2025 with SNOC and SportSG announcing the incident the next day.

+SUF vice-president and head coach Ho Ho Huat had known since December 2022 that the 2023 SEA Games would reduce the number of finswimming events.
+In January 2023, Ho sent five male athletes to a competition in Malaysia held for Malaysian swimmers.
+While able to compete in the competitions, no official results were issued for the Singaporean swimmers.
+Ho subsequently instructed coach Muhammad Faiz Suhaimi to falsify results indicating that six female athletes had competed in various events and achieved qualifying times.
+Faiz falsified the data under pressure from Ho on 18 January, resulting in four athletes being selected for the SEA Games based on the falsified results, while two others qualified on merit in other events.
+The SNOC incurred S$15,700 in expenses to send the six athletes to the Games.
+In December 2023, Ho was removed from SUF which leads to Faiz informing a whistleblower of the falsification in January 2024.
+On 12 March 2026, Faiz, Ho and former coach Gary Lee Quan were charged with conspiracy to commit forgery for the purpose of cheating.
+Faiz and Ho were each charged with three counts, while Lee was charged with two.
+On 14 September, Faiz was sentenced to one week's imprisonment after admitting to falsifying the results.
+Both prosecution and defence agreed a fine is sufficient but District Judge Ong Luan Tze decided a short jail sentence is still required.